QuentMe/QuentMe/README.md

 ## Hi, QuentMe here !

-- I'am mostly proficient with Java, C, and Python
+- I am mostly proficient with Java, C, and Python
+- You can contact me @ mailto:quentin.mertens@student.uclouvain.be

 Here are some stats of my GitHub profile :